 If you deliberately miss the fast without good reason, you must either fast for an additional 60 days or donate to feed 60 people at £5 each.

-The conclusion of Ramadan is marked by the celebration of Eid-ul-Fitr, a joyous three-day occasion when Muslims feast, give gifts and spend time with family and friends.
+The conclusion of Ramadan is marked by the celebration of Eid-ul-Fitr, a joyous occasion when Muslims feast, give gifts and spend time with family and friends.
 Eid-ul-Fitr is a time for celebration and happiness as Muslims celebrate the Holy month that has passed while looking ahead to the future.

 There are many Eid traditions, largely centred around family, generosity, and festivities.
 On the first day of Eid-ul-Fitr, Muslims will wake early and dress in their finest clothes to attend Mosque for Eid prayers.
 After prayers, Muslims will wish each other “Eid Mubarak” before spending the rest of the day in prayer, enjoying good food, sharing gifts with children and loved ones, and giving to those less fortunate.

 Ramadan is a time for giving and compassion, a time for your generosity to change the lives of people around the world for the better.
 Generosity always brings significant rewards in Islam, but in accordance with the meaning of Ramadan, donations during Ramadan are greatly multiplied.

 Make the most of the blessed month and support those in need as you invest in your Hereafter.
 Commit to supporting your brothers and sisters across the world.
 Charity work in Ramadan and the rest of the year, alongside your generous donations, really can make all the difference to those living in a world where every day is a struggle for survival.